lbussy/brew-bubbles/docs/api/index.rst

     Accessing this page resets all WiFi configuration items and resets the controller.

 /otastart/:
-    Accessing this page begins the OTA update process.
+    Accessing this page begins the OTA update process independent of web page processes.

 Downstream Targets
 *******************